Milanie/WeatherSimulator/README.md

 # Running the app

+To view the Weather Simulator Application, in command prompt go to directory  where the jar  WorldWeatherSimulatorApp-1.0-SNAPSHOT.jar is downloaded.
+Run below command in command prompt

-To view the Weather Simulator Application, double click the WorldWeatherSimulatorApp-1.0-SNAPSHOT.jar and wait for the App to launch.
+ java -jar WorldWeatherSimulatorApp-1.0-SNAPSHOT.jar and wait for the App to launch.

 The initial screen will get the weather details for the stations for the current date.
 To generate  weather report for another date , click on Change Report Date button and enter the date of your choice and then submit.

 # Build instructions